Ask AI

 For more DuckDB features, refer to the DuckDB reference.

-For more information on Software-defined Assets, refer to the tutorial or the Assets documentation.
+For more information on asset definitions, refer to the tutorial or the Assets documentation.

 For more information on I/O managers, refer to the I/O manager documentation.